hauselin/obsidian-alfred/README.md

 To open one of your many Obsidian vaults, type `ov your_vault_name`.
 If you vault name is `my notes`, you type `ov my notes`.
 You can change the keyword input subtext to remind yourself of the names of your vaults.
 Double-click **ov Keyword** to change the Subtext field.

-All other features require a one-time set-up.
+All other features require a one-time set-up (v0.2.0 onward).

 ## Set up

+This version (≥ v0.2.0) of the workflow requires a one-time set-up.

 - Add your vaults, one at a time: `oaddvault`
   - Note that Obsidian's help vault has been added by default.